Annie0708/titanic/README.md

 # titanic
-Analysis of 'Titanic - Machine Learning from Disaster' data from Kaggle.
+Analysis of 'Titanic - Machine Learning from Disaster' data from Kaggle (https://www.kaggle.com/c/titanic)

 Goal of the project is to predict if a passenger survived the sinking of the Titanic or not.